How many teeth do we have?

 Infant Teeth Under Their Gums at Birth

-In rare cases, genetic birth defects, hormonal irregularities, and certain bone and skin diseases can result in tooth abnormalities or even missing teeth.
+Rarely, genetic birth defects, hormonal imbalances, and specific bone and skin diseases can cause abnormal teeth or even tooth loss.

 Timeline: Children Teething